Itinerary: Grand County, Colorado Summer Trip

 For a true hands-on Western experience, contact one of the local outfitters who offer half- and full-day horseback rides.
 More of a watcher than a do-er?
 On Saturdays during the summer, the traditional cowboy skills of roping, barrel racing, and bull riding come alive at Fraser's High Country Stampede Rodeo and Granby's Flying Heels Arena.
 Learn more about area rodeos!

-Outdoor Adventure – You've got some choices to make!
-For starters, we've got more than 600 miles of trails for hikers and bikers of all abilities and interests, from an easy hike to Adams Falls near Grand Lake, to a longer hike into the Indian Peaks Wilderness, to the high-adrenaline rush of biking the slopes of one of our ski resorts.
+You've got some choices to make!
+For starters, we've got more than 600 miles of trails for hikers and bikers of all abilities and interests, from an easy hike to Adams Falls near Grand Lake to a longer hike into the Indian Peaks Wilderness, to the high-adrenaline rush of biking the slopes of one of our ski resorts.

 Those into water adventures can book a half- or full-day rafting trip on the Colorado River, or bring a kayak and make your own fun.

-Grand County, Colorado is the perfect year-round destinations with activities ranging from a family ski adventure to a real Western trail ride.
+Grand County, Colorado is the perfect year-round destination with activities ranging from a family ski adventure to a real Western trail ride.
 Check out our trip-planning resources to start building your ideal Colorado summer itinerary.